Route Function

 }

-This authentication routing trick is further explained at Routing > Page Redirection > Authentication.
+This authentication routing trick is further explained at Guides > Authentication > Login flow.

 Vite-plugin-ssr cannot know whether another Route Function will return a higher precedence number, therefore vite-plugin-ssr has to execute all Route Functions.

-If we use Client Routing, then all our Route Functions are loaded in the browser.
-This means that if a Route Function imports a lot of code, then all the code is loaded in the browser and therefore slows down the page load of each page.
+If you use Client Routing, then all your Route Functions are loaded in the browser.
+This means that if a Route Function imports a lot of code, then all that code is loaded on the client-side of every page.
+A heavy Route Function slows down your whole app.

 Async